Close Menu

 Precautions to Take When Climbing Vesuvius

-To minimize the risks associated with climbing Vesuvius, it is essential to take the following precautions: (See Also: Is it Safe to Visit Valley of Flowers in August?
-Weather Wise Guide)
+To minimize the risks associated with climbing Vesuvius, it is essential to take the following precautions: (See Also: Is Korea Safe To Visit?
+A Traveler’s Guide)

 • Obtain a permit: Climbing Vesuvius requires a permit, which can be obtained from the Italian National Institute of Geophysics and Volcanology (INGV).